intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 If we consider the `invalidate` true case, the logic is simply
-reversed: a hit means LRU is going in this direction and wherever we would have set a '0', we set a '1' and vice-versa.
+reversed: a hit means LRU is going in this direction and wherever we would have set a '0', we would set a '1' instead to invalidate and vice-versa.

 ### Hardware PLRU Hit/Invalidate